 Use the pattern piece to mark the correct placement for your magnetic snap on the LINING for the flap.
 Add some extra reinforcement with some extra interfacing at this point.

-Install the first part of the magnetic snap with the prongs on the wrong side of the fabric, fold over and flatten the prongs and then you may wish to fuse some additional interfacing or fleece over the back of the snap to prevent those prongs from showing though on the right side of the flap, which they can do over time.
+Install the first part of the magnetic snap with the prongs on the wrong side of the fabric, fold over and flatten the prongs and then you may wish to fuse some additional interfacing or fleece over the back of the snap to prevent those prongs from showing through on the right side of the flap, which they can do over time.

 Read more here on the correct way to add a magnetic snap closure.